ryuichiueda/slides_marp/prob_robotics_2025/lesson1e.md

 ### Recent topics in artificial neural networks

-- Translation using Transformer [Vaswani2017] and
-GPT (Generative Pre-trained Transformer) [Radford2018]
-- Selects and outputs the most appropriate next word at the beginning/midpoint of a sentence.
+- Transformer [Vaswani2017] and GPT (Generative Pre-trained Transformer) [Radford2018]: Selects and outputs the most appropriate next word at the beginning/midpoint of a sentence.
+    - "Appropriate word": the word that has <span style="color:red">the highest probability</span> of appearing next
-- "Appropriate word": Taking into account the question from the person, the sentence before translation, and the sentences you have output so far, each word has the highest probability of appearing next.
+        - taking into account the question from a person, the sentence before translation, and the sentences it has output so far...
 - Diffusion models (such as Stable Diffusion [Rombach2021])
-- <span style="color:red"> Learn how to remove noise from images containing noise that follows a certain probability distribution.
-$\rightarrow$ Generate images by arbitrarily interpreting images containing only noise.
+    - Learn how to remove noise from images with an assumption that the noise that follows <span style="color:red">a certain probability distribution</span>.  $\rightarrow$ Generate images from white noise images.

 <center>Not simply learning statistical laws, but evolving through probabilistic structures and problem formulation.</center>

 ---

-### In other words (Summary of the Introduction)
+### Summary of the Introduction

 - Probability and statistics have become extremely important in both motor and intelligence, and this will likely continue for some time to come.

 ---